-If the campground tells you to plug in with a ‘dog bone’, do you know what they’re referring to, or would you be hoping for the best as you figure out how to get electricity to your rig?
+If the campground tells you to plug in with a ‘dog bone’, do you know what they are referring to, or would you be hoping for the best as you figure out how to get electricity to your rig?

-Here are some RVing terms we learned early on.
+If not, here are some other RVing terms we learned early on.

-Create more storage space by adding a stacking shelf or plastic bins in your RV cabinet
+Create more storage space by adding a stacking shelf or plastic bins in your RV cabinets

 This is probably for the RVers (like us) who live in their RV full-time where space is a premium and not just an avenue to get you through the weekend or a week of travel over summer break.